JoinColony/colonyJS/docs/_Intro_LocalSetup.md

 ## Initial Setup

-Are you building a new project from scratch or integrating colonyJS into an existing project?
-If you are integrating colonyJS into an existing project and you have both Git and Yarn already initialized, you can skip ahead to the next section.
+Are you building a project from scratch or integrating colonyJS into an existing project?
+If the latter and you have both Git and Yarn already initialized, you can skip ahead to the next section.

 ### Initialize Git